bamboo-io/bamboo-copy/WITHDRAW-INFO.md

 If you have any questions please visit our [website](https://www.getbamboo.io).

-_Please note that at present we do not allow withdrawal of underlying digital assets._
+_Please note that at present, we do not allow withdrawal of underlying digital assets._